y2w-oc/Robust-Photon-Efficient-Imaging-Using-PRSNet/README.md

 # Robust-Photon-Efficient-Imaging-Using-PRSNet
-This is the pixel-wise residual shrinkage network model for oobust photon-efficient imaging.
+This is the pixel-wise residual shrinkage network model for robust photon-efficient imaging.